Technigo/project-chatbot/README.md

 ## The problem

-built with html js and css.
+built with html, js and css.
-would add
+multiple improvements possible: validation of user name, and less repeating of similar functions.

 ## View it live